-- Room and board or rent/mortgage, utilities, and groceries - College tuition, fees, textbooks, supplies - Transportation - Insurance (health insurance, car insurance, etc.) - Dependent care if needed - Essential personal items (some clothing, hygiene items, etc.)
+- Room and board or rent/mortgage, utilities, and groceries - College tuition, fees, textbooks, supplies - Transportation - Insurance (health insurance, car insurance, etc.) - · Dependent care if needed - Essential personal items (some clothing, hygiene items, etc.)

-An interactive or media element has been excluded from this version of the text.
-You can view it online the option to move to a less expensive apartment that is smaller or a few blocks farther away, you can partly control that cost, so it's not really "fixed."
+These things are sometimes called fixed costs, but that term can be misleading.
+If you have the option to move to a less expensive apartment that is smaller or a few blocks farther away, you can partly control that cost, so it's not really "fixed."
 Still, for most people, the real savings come from spending less on optional things.
 Most people spend by habit, not really thinking about where their money goes or how quickly their spending adds up.
 If you knew you were spending more than a thousand dollars a year on coffee you buy every day between classes, would that make you think twice?
 Or another thousand on fast food lunches rather than taking a couple minutes in the morning to make your lunch?
 When people actually start paying attention to where their money goes, most are shocked to see how the totals grow.
 If you can save a few thousand dollars a year by cutting back on just the little things, how far would that go to making you feel much better about your finances?